Jayant1008/Excel_Clone/README.md

 ### Cell Input (Blur Event)
 - When a user types in a cell and leaves it:
-  - If value is same → nothing changes.
+  - If the value is the same → nothing changes.
-  - If formula existed → it’s removed.
+  - If a formula existed → it is removed.
-- Cell value is updated, and all children update recursively.
+- The cell’s value is updated, and all dependent children update recursively.

 ### Formula Input (Enter Key)
-- User enters formula in formula bar → presses Enter.
+- User enters a formula in the formula bar and presses Enter.
 - Formula is parsed:
   - Cell references (`A1`, `B2`, …) are replaced with values.
   - Expression is evaluated using `eval`.